soitun/cardano-sl/docs/how-to/deploy-cluster.md

-# How to deploy cluster, prepare installers, propose an update
+# How to deploy cluster, prepare installers

 ## Table of contents
   * [How to deploy developer cluster](#how-to-deploy-developer-cluster)